Tabnine alternatives

 -

-It’s a fantastic tool for getting new developers productive on a complex project.
+- It’s a huge help when onboarding new developers to a complex project.

 -